Don’t forget passwords anymore! I’m sharing a FREE beautiful black, white, and blush, classic sized Happy Planner password log.

 If you’re selling products, run discounts, giveaways, and FREEBIES to help engage potential buyers

 Starting a blog doesn’t cost a lot of money.
 All you really need to get started is a domain and hosting.
 But there is a rub.
 If you really want to be successful, it will cost you something.
 It may be a blogging e-course, a professional theme, or premium plug-ins, but chances are you’ll end up spending money along the way.

 You’ll also invest a lot of time.
-Not just in writing and promoting, but also learning about the industry.
-Either way you will need to commit to investing time, money, and energy.
+Not just in writing and promoting, but also in learning about the industry.
+Either way, you will need to commit to investing time, money, and energy.

 What Helped Me

 Set a budget for how much you are willing to spend each month or year

 Determine how much you will post (set up an editorial schedule) and how much time you will dedicate to your blog.
 Then prioritize it in your schedule.
 I’ve found using a planner is helpful.

 I hope this post, The Ugly Side of Blogging, sheds some light on how blogging actually works.
 If you’re just getting started, I encourage you to keep going.
 Don’t be discouraged, you’re off to a great start!

 A handmade greeting card is a gift in and of itself.
 Learn how to make this super easy Mother’s Day card with just 5 materials.